US Government Is On Your Side ... If You Are Monsanto

 "And Vilsack's team has pushed hard for the organic community to swallow a policy of co-existence, the strange view that pollen and DNA recognize fence rows, that rain, winds, birds, insects and other natural forces will refrain from carrying GMO contaminants to non-GMO plants and crops," he says.

-More research shows that Monsanto's GMO crops are not doing what they are designed to do - prevent pests from eating crops without the use of lots of insecticides.
+More research shows that Monsanto's GMO crops are not doing what they are designed to do - preventing pests from eating crops without the use of lots of insecticides.

 The latest research is from Illinois where pest problems on GMO corn are worse than ever.
 Rootworms are growing ever more resistant to pesticides, according to a report by Michael Gray, professor of crop sciences at University of Illinois.